Southern Europe: Discover 2 Countries in 2 Weeks

 With its unique structure built over the many canals and its impressive landmarks, it’s no surprise that the whole city of Venice has been listed as a UNESCO heritage site since 1987.
 Almost everything in this city is unique, from the most popular transportation being by Gondola, to being home to some of the narrowest streets in the world, one being just 53 cm wide.
 When you’re not getting lost through the alleyways and along the canals, make sure to visit St. Mark’s Square, particularly atmospheric in the evening when music is played into the night along by the many restaurants.

-Trenitalia offers regular train services connecting Venice and Rome with journeys departing from Venezia Mestre and Venezia Santa Lucia.
-Baltour and Megabus also operate coaches along this route.
+Trenitalia offers regular trains connecting Venice and Rome with journeys departing from Venezia Mestre and Venezia Santa Lucia.
+Baltour, FlixBus, and BusCenter also operate buses along this route.

 Venice to Rome